keremk/keremk.github.io/_posts/2014-06-21-Dating-With-Swift.md

 ## Simple date helpers

-While we are at it, wouldn't it be great to introduce quick helpers for well known colloquial date accessors, like yesterday, last week, tomorrow etc. That is easy as well, let's see how we can build out yesterday:
+While we are at it, wouldn't it be great to introduce quick helpers for well known colloquial date accessors, like yesterday, last week, tomorrow etc.?
+That is also easy, let's see how we can build out yesterday:

       @infix func - (let left:NSDate, let right:NSTimeInterval) -> NSDate {
         return left.dateByAddingTimeInterval(-right)